This article has links to products and services we love, which we may make commission from.

 This is where you can check out the Liberty Bell, the most recognizable landmark representing American freedom.

 The iconic relic can be found at Independent Park and traces back to the suffragists, abolitionists, and various other groups who fought for all the freedoms we enjoy in the modern world.

 The bells were also rung when the Declaration of Independence was read on July 8, 1776.

-With the whole family, you can Segway down the streets along the Delaware River and zip through the Museum and Historic Districts of Philly on a Philadelphia: Segway Adventure Tour.
+With the whole family, you can Segway down the streets along the Delaware River and zip through the Museum and Historic Districts of Philly on a Segway adventure tour.

 This way, you can also catch Chinatown, and take a group photo in front of the famous steps where “Rocky” was filmed.